 Though your doctor will recommend how many times you should test per day, you should keep a glucose meter, lancet device, lancets, and alcohol swabs with you at all times.
 If you’re newly diagnosed or have a primary care doctor, they’ll prescribe these items for you.
 Otherwise, diabetes testing supplies can be purchased at your local drug store.

 We recommend packing a 3-day supply.
 Include short-acting as well as long-acting insulin.
 When insulin is kept cool at the recommended temperature of 36° F – 46° F, it will last until its expiration date.
 Unrefrigerated insulin can be stored at a temperature between 59°F-86°F and may be effective up to 28 days.
 Don’t forget to rotate supplies so that your emergency kit does not contain expired products.

 Your insulin may come in the form of an epipen or syringe and you can inform your doctor which one you prefer.
 However, always inquire about the costs of each, which option is covered by your insurance and which would incur out-of-pocket costs.

 For oral medication, refill your prescription at least a week before you’re due to run out of your supply.

 Emergency Fast-Acting Carbohydrates and Glucagon

 For treating hypoglycemia, severe low-blood sugar, pack fast-acting carbs such as hard candy, fruit juice, regular soda, glucose tablets or gels.
-You can also be prescribed an Injectable form of glucagon, the opposite of insulin, to treat severe hypoglycemia.
+You can also be prescribed nasal glucagon, which raises your blood sugar to treat severe hypoglycemia.